 We define working capital as current assets less current liabilities.
-See our audited consolidated financial statements and related notes and unaudited interim condensed consolidated financial statements and related notes and unaudited interim condensed consolidated financial statements and related notes and unaudited interim condensed
+See our audited consolidated financial statements and related notes and unaudited interim condensed (3) consolidated financial statements and related notes appearing at the end of this prospectus for further details regarding our current assets and current liabilities.